RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 --encryption-control-location: Defines the encryption control location as front-end.

---Name of template: The name you've given to the volume type.
+LuksEncryptor-Template-256: The name of the new volume type you are creating..

 To read more about this, you can use the command "openstack volume type create --help"